PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 16:03:45
+Last updated: 2024-04-02 16:04:48
-Random Quote: Miracles come in moments.
-Be ready and willing. - Wayne Dyer
+Random Quote: You cannot have what you do not want. - John Acosta